Key takeaways

 Managing invoices and expenses

-Create and send professional invoices, to find out what you are due when.
+Create and send professional invoices to show what you are due and when.
 Post incoming payments in a timely manner and on the appropriate invoices.
 To keep track of expenses, classify purchases and retain supporting records.
-Use basic bookkeeping practices: describe it well, to the right vendor, in the right account.
+Use basic bookkeeping practices: Describe it well, to the right vendor, in the right account.
 These habits increase the accuracy of reporting and simplify the process for determining what expenses are deductible.

 Understanding financial statements